fevzitopcu/my-projects/linux/Project-101/README.md

 String Manipulation with Linux Commands and Bash Scripting

 ## Part 1: Security Issue
-You are working in Company as DevSecOps.
-A person terminated the system
-Your team lead is suspecting `Serdar` user
+You are working in a Financial Company as DevSecOps.
+Recently, one of your instances has been terminated by someone within the firm.
+That instance was very important for firm's web-app and also your infrastructure has been affected by this termination.
+Your team lead is suspecting `Serdar` user.
 You have assigned to find instances' ids terminated by `Serdar` user.
+You have Cloudtrail event history file named `event_history.csv`.
 Instance ids within this event history look like `i-0c127ab5cdf997cf4`.
-You have Cloudtrail event history file named `event_history.csv`.
+You have to apply some filtering and string manipulation commands to find ids.
 To be able to handle this tasks, you decided to create a bash script, then, save instances' ids terminated by `Serdar` user in `result.txt` file.

-### Part 1 Solution:
+## Part 1 Solution:

 #! /bin/bash